mwmiller/baby_ex/Bushbaby.md

 ### Handshake

 Each Bushbaby peer is presumed to have a long-term ED25519 identity by which it wishes to be known.
 It may or may not publish logs under this identity.
-However, having a stable long-term identity will promote better connectivity.
+Even if not, having a stable long-term identity will promote better connectivity.
 Peers may choose not to connect with unknowns or take other message-dropping measures which hurt propagation.

 An ephemeral Curve25519 key pair is created per-connection to secure the communications in that connection.
 This handshake section describes that key exchange.